Spinal neuronavigation

 At Inselspital: Intraoperative computed tomography (iCT)

-CT-based spinal navigation with intraoperative CT (Airo®) is used as standard in our Department of Neurosurgery.
-After intubation of the patient and positioning on the operating table, a reference star is first attached to the patient's spine before an intraoperative CT is performed for navigation.
-Communication between the CT and navigation software means that the images obtained in this way can be made available directly for the operation.
-They form the basis for high-precision navigation accuracy.
-After implantation of the screws or implants, a second intraoperative CT scan is performed during anesthesia for quality assurance.
-Any screw misalignment can therefore be corrected immediately.
-Our patients can thus be spared subsequent revision operations.
+In our Department of Neurosurgery, CT-based spinal navigation with intraoperative CT (Airo®) is used as standard.
+After intubation of the patient and positioning on the operating table, a reference star is attached to the spine before an intraoperative CT scan is performed.
+The images obtained in this way are immediately available for navigation and enable highly precise placement of screws and implants.

 Intraoperative imaging